Substance Use Disorders

 People who have ≥ 2 of these criteria within a 12-month period are considered to have a substance use disorder.
 The severity of the substance use disorder is determined by the number of symptoms:

 Treating substance use disorder is challenging and includes one or more of the following: acute detoxification, prevention and management of withdrawal, cessation (or rarely, reduction) of use, maintenance of abstinence.
 Different treatment phases may be managed with drugs and/or counseling and support.
-Specific measures and issues are discussed under the specific substance elsewhere in The Manual.
+Specific measures and issues are discussed under the specific substance elsewhere in The Manual, including Alcohol Use Disorders and Opioid Use Disorder.

 With increasing evidence and greater understanding of the biologic processes underlying compulsive drug taking, substance use disorders have become much more firmly established as medical illnesses.
 As such, these illnesses are amenable to various forms of treatment, including support groups (Alcoholics Anonymous and other Twelve Step programs); psychotherapy (eg, motivational enhancement therapy, cognitive-behavioral therapy, relapse prevention); and medications, ranging from agonist therapy (eg, nicotine replacement therapy for tobacco use disorder, methadone and buprenorphine for opioid use disorder) to novel approaches currently under investigation.
 Focus on accurate identification of patients with substance use disorders and referral for specialty treatment will help greatly in reducing individual consequences as well as societal impact.